 Luckily Claudio Caser, a house concierge, the president of Swiss concierge association, a very compassionate human being, takes care of everything.
 I met the snowy mountain top and photographers reflectors in the latest of Lucia Pieri dazzling fur designs.

 Private Jet Pick Up

-The highlight of the day is an arrangement on Europe’s highest private jet airport in Samedan.
-A few kilometers from the hotel.
-To my amazement, awaiting on the snowcapped piste is my blue Maserati, in an exact shade of blue a Bombardier Global Express private jet, and again in exact same color as the two, a blue chinchilla coat.
+Anyone who’s flown in a private jet like those from Jettly knows it can be a fast and luxurious experience.
+So naturally, the highlight of the day is an arrangement on Europe’s highest private jet airport in Samedan.
+A few kilometres from the hotel.
+To my amazement, awaiting on the snowcapped piste is my blue Maserati, in an exact shade of blue a Bombardier Global Express private jet, and again in exact same colour as the two, a blue chinchilla coat.
 A surprise homage from Lucia Pieri herself.
-Turk, the photographer is pure old school and realizing sun will be at our disposal, immediately forgot about artificial lighting.
-The result is captivating enough to convey the emotion of that late morning, those 30 minutes spent in extravaganza.
+Turk, the photographer is pure old school and realizing the sun will be at our disposal, immediately forgot about artificial lighting.
+The result is captivating enough to convey the emotion of that late morning, those 30 minutes spent in the extravaganza.
 Imagine 120 jets taking off per day and the airport shut off in that period just for our little spectacle.
 Thank you and I bow to all involved.

 Milano Fashion Week